TinyTheBrontosaurus/ultra-clock/README.md

 automatically.

-This app was inspired by "Bryan's Soul Searching Solstice Run" on December 21, 2020 featured on the "How Was Your Run Today" Podcast.
+This app was inspired by "Bryan's Soul Searching Solstice Run" on December 21, 2020 featured on the "How Was Your Run Today" Podcast (https://howwasyourruntoday.com/episodes/hwyrt-holiday-bonus-bryans-soul-searching-s1!b121d).
 My plan is to do this run on January 1, 2021 so I will be unlikely to maintain this app after that day.

 # History